FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/multiple-channels-editor/Multiple Channel Editor.rst

 Multiple Channel Areas
 ----------------------

-When a channel is imported into QGIS using the Import GDS button, the data is written to the Multiple Channel Areas layer as grid element sized polygons.
+When a channel is imported into QGIS using the Import FLO-2D Component button, the data is written to the Multiple Channel Areas layer as grid element sized polygons.

 Export MULT.DAT Files